ChrstphrHll/npc_gen/students/Felgie Eldar.md

 ---
+name: Felgie Eldar
+race: Goliath
+hair: wavy dirty blonde hair that's put back in a long pony tail
+eyes: Amber
+skin: Light Tan
+ideal: Spiritualism
+trait1: Dreamer
+trait2: Profligate
+trait: I have a strong code of honor or sense of propriety that others don't comprehend.
+flaw: People who can't take care of themselves get what they deserve.
+bond: Nothing is more important than the other members of my hermitage, order, or association.
 birthday:
   numeric: 4/12
   written: 12th of Moradent
-bond: Nothing is more important than the other members of my hermitage, order, or association.
-eyes: Gray
-flaw: People who can't take care of themselves get what they deserve.
-guild: Fiesn
-hair: wavy dirty blonde hair that's put back in a long pony tail
-ideal: Spiritualism
-name: Felgie Eldar
-organizations: []
-partyID: 60
-race: Goliath
 relationships:
 - name: Selina Bellas
   type: partymate